Complete the steps below to register for the programme.

 After submitting your enrolment application in Studielink, you will receive an email with your UvAnetID.
 Follow the instructions in the email to activate your ID as you will need it to complete your UvA application.

-Applicants with a non-EU/EEA nationality are charged an administrative fee of €100 to be paid before the application deadline.
+Applicants with a non-EU/EEA nationality are charged an administrative fee of €100 to be paid while submitting the application form.
 The fee is reimbursed to students who subsequently enrol successfully at the Amsterdam Law School.

 A complete online application consists of the following documents:

-After the deadline of 1 April, your application will be evaluated by our admissions committee.
-Only those applicants who fulfil the entry requirements and are therefore eligible to the masters programme International Criminal Law Joint Programme, will be presented to the Selection Committee.
-Qualified candidates may be invited for an interview with the members of the Committee.
+Once we have received your completed application (and the required application fee for non-EU/EEA students), it will be evaluated by our admissions committee.
+Only those applicants who fulfil the entry requirements and are therefore eligible to the masters programme International Criminal Law Joint Programme, will be presented to the Selection Committee after the application deadline.
+Qualified candidates may be invited for an interview with the members of the Committee, under Covid19 circumstances, via Zoom.
 The Committee will then decide on admission.
 You will be notified about the decision by email before the 1st of June.

 If you get selected for this programme, the university will send you a letter of acceptance by email.
 We request that you accept or decline within ten working days.